ianwhale/march_madness/README.md

 See `spending_experiment.py`.
-A simple experiment to see how well correlated the all-time rating (calculated with Glicko-2 beginning from 1985) of the top 25 teams.
+A simple experiment to see how well correlated the all-time rating (calculated with Glicko-2 beginning from 1985) of the top 25 teams is with Men's Basketball spending.
 We remove a few outliers through Tukey fences and show, unsurprisingly, a correlation of `r = 0.6058` between Glicko-2 and 2017 Men's Basketball spending.